thokieu/sql-samples/README.md

 # SQL Samples

-Executable python programs that utilize sql
+Executable python programs that utilize fundamental SQL queries from and to SQLite Database.